shaik1002/biggitlabbomb/doc/api/emoji_reactions.md

 An [emoji reaction](../user/emoji_reactions.md) tells a thousand words.

-We call GitLab objects that accept emoji reactions awardables.
+We call GitLab objects on which you can react with an emoji "awardables".
 You can react with emoji on the following:

 - [Epics](../user/group/epics/index.md) ([API](epics.md)).
 - [Issues](../user/project/issues/index.md) ([API](issues.md)).